Stevenfavour/Linuxfundametal0/README13.md

 Configuring an Internet Gateway.

 Navigate to the "Internet Gateway" option on the left sidebar.
-Upon clicking, you wil be directed to the internet gateway page, form there proceed to click on the "Create Internet Gateway" button
+Upon clicking, you will be directed to the internet gateway page, from there proceed to click on the "Create Internet Gateway" button

 ![](/Img13/g.png)

 ![](/Img13/h.png)

-Now, you will notice that it is currrently detached, indicating that is is not associated with any VPC.
+Now, you will notice that it is currently detached, indicating that it is not associated with any VPC.
 To enable internet conectivity you must attach the gateway to the VPC previously created.

 ![](/Img13/i.png)

-After the VPC has been attached succesfully.
+After the VPC has been attached successfully.

 ![](/Img13/j.png)